Birendra of Nepal: Failed development efforts

 Birendra restructured various organization and brought many development plans, but his development efforts were mostly a failure; which hindered any radical change in the country.
 Many airports and roads built during his era were rarely used, and eventually had to be closed down.
-Moreover, the reason the newly-built roads were rarely used was due to very low vehicle ownership or access to vehicles; so rarely contributing to economic development.
+Moreover, the reason the newly built roads were rarely used was due to very low vehicle ownership or access to vehicles; so rarely contributing to economic development.

-Killer of the Panchayat system
+Fall of the Panchayat system

-Some historians and anti-democrats blame Birendra solely for the fall of Panchayat regime.
+Some historians and anti-egalitarians blame Birendra solely for the fall of Panchayat regime.
 During the 1980s, the restraints that he had eased against political organizations provided a breeding ground for political parties which had previously been powerless and virtually non-existent until then.

 Personality

 From a very young age, Birendra was described by his Eton teachers as a kind prince.
 He was remembered by his Eton classmates as a "very, very nice bloke who was embarrassed when his full title was read out at the school assembly."
 Very famous Nepalese media personality, Neer Shah describe Birendra as kind and development loving king.
 Royalist around the king and various scholars define him as a simple king who was able to listen to others view.
 They also criticize him for his weakness of not being able to deny the requests of people around him and his habit to act like a clerk and work himself rather than order others.

 Birendra allowed the 2036 B.S.
 Janmat Sangraha (1980 Referendum) which was considered a move towards democracy.
 However, the leaders advocating for democracy and historians have claimed that the referendum was rigged.
 After People's Movement I that resulted in few hundred deaths, he established a constitutional monarchy in Nepal.

 Some historians have speculated that Birendra's democratic views and simple nature may have led to the success of the People's Movement I (1990).
 He is credited for introducing SAARC in Asia in order to strengthen the foreign relations of Nepal with the other South Asian countries.